Microsoft Stream FAQ

 Simply put, an encoder compresses audio and video from various inputs and sends that output to a streaming service, such as Microsoft Stream.
 Typically, there are hardware, software and mobile apps that you can use.
 Learn more about the encoders that have been tested with Microsoft Stream.

-Users with the allowable licenses (listed in the overview), and who are enabled by the Microsoft Stream administrator can create live events.
-Please check that you have a valid license, or contact your Microsoft Stream administrator to get access to this feature.
+Users with the allowable licenses (listed in the overview), and who are enabled by the Stream admin can create live events.
+Check that you have a valid license, or contact your Stream admin to get access to this feature.

 Who can watch a live event?